lolly-wang/imageGradientBlending/README.md

 # imageGradientBlending
 CIS 581 course project

+## Source
-## Implementation of blending images in the gradient domain as described in the paper Poisson Image Editing by Patrick Perez, Michel Gangnet and Andrew Blake.
+Implementation of blending images in the gradient domain as described in the paper Poisson Image Editing by Patrick Perez, Michel Gangnet and Andrew Blake.

 ## To run